Multiplay Hosting support

 Note: When using Matchmaker, even though the maximum number of players in a match is defined on the configuration, it is necessary to set it here, as well.
 Make sure that the maximum number of players defined here is at least as large as the one defined on the Matchmaker.

 This code automatically creates a session for players to connect to when the server becomes allocated.
+It should be called as soon as the server is ready to receive players.

 Refer to: